Gurbannazar Ezizow: Collaboration with Nury Halmammedov

 Turkmen composer Nury Halmammedov put Ezizow's poetry to music, most notably in the composition Türkmen sähra ("Turkmen Steppe").

 Personal life

 Gurbannazar was born into a family of jewelers and was taught the art of jewelry by his father Abdyleziz.
 That is why amongst Turkmen nation Ezizow is known as “zergär şahyr”, translated as “jeweler poet”.
 Later on, after the death of his father, his mother Gulnabat kept all the handmade jewelry which is still passing from generation to generation as inheritance.

 Ezizow got married in 1966, at the age of 26.
 He had four daughters (Yazgul, Arzygul, Sahragul, Ogulabat) and a son (Serdar).
 His wife, Halsoltan, was a housekeeper until her husband died and she had to take care of their daughters and a newborn son.

-Ezizow’s mother, Gulnabat, passed away on April 25, 2017, at the age of 97.
+Ezizow’s mother, Gulnabat, died on April 25, 2017, at the age of 97.
 His father, Abdyleziz, died shortly after the poet’s death.

-Poet’s widow and children are all currently living Turkmenistan.
+Poet’s widow and children are all currently living in Turkmenistan.